In 2021 NASA’s new Mars 2020 Perseverance Rover will land on the Red Planet.

 Perseverance Rover mission overview

-NASA’s Perseverance mission is different from any of those other rover mission however.
-Each of the past rovers landing sites offered different opportunities for exploration, with experiments to consider the possibility of past microbial life, examine Martian soil, rocks, and ground level atmosphere looking for signs of previous life.
+NASA’s Perseverance mission is not different from any of those other rover mission however, Each of the past rovers landing sites offered different opportunities for exploration, with experiments to consider the possibility of past microbial life, examine Martian soil, rocks, and ground level atmosphere looking for signs of previous life.
 They were essentially doing robotic field geology.

 The new Perseverance Rover will continue this science but will also concentrate on science that will help pave the way for human life on Mars someday.